orbs-network/orbs-network-typescript/client/README.md

 ## Build

-> First, you'd need to run the `./configure.sh` script.
+> First, you'd need to run the `configure.sh` script.
 It will configure the release build by default, but if you require a debug build, make sure to run it with the `DEBUG` environment variable set:

 Release: